Learning Summit Explores Using Data for Evidence-Based Decision Making

 The second day featured four panels consisting of chiefs of parties and deputy chiefs of parties from USAID implementing partners, representatives from the D4D project, and Government of Tanzania specialists from both the mainland and Zanzibar.
 The panels’ themes were women and youth, program integration, geographic focus, and government engagement.

-USAID/Tanzania awarded ME&A the Data for Development project in 2017 as a task order under the Policy, Planning and Learning-Learning, Evaluation and Research (PPL-LER) IDIQ contract to provide evaluation, monitoring, and assessment services for USAID Missions and Offices worldwide.
+USAID/Tanzania awarded ME&A the D4D project in 2017 as a task order under the Policy, Planning and Learning-Learning, Evaluation and Research (PPL-LER) IDIQ contract to provide evaluation, monitoring, and assessment services for USAID Missions and Offices worldwide.